couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 **Fixes in 1.4.3**

-* [JCBC-480](http://www.couchbase.com/issues/browse/JCBC-480), [JCBC-482](http://www.couchbase.com/issues/browse/JCBC-482): replica read (getFromReplica, getsFromReplica and their async variants) are now reacting properly during certain failure conditions (when the document on the replica does not exist).
-In addition, an important bug with getsFromReplica has been fixed which makes sure it gets scheduled appropriately to target the replica nodes.
+* [JCBC-480](http://www.couchbase.com/issues/browse/JCBC-480), [JCBC-482](http://www.couchbase.com/issues/browse/JCBC-482): Replica reads (`getFromReplica`, `getsFromReplica` and their async variants) are now reacting properly during certain failure conditions (when the document on the replica does not exist).
+In addition, an important bug with `getsFromReplica` has been fixed to make sure it gets scheduled appropriately to target the replica nodes.

-* [JCBC-477](http://www.couchbase.com/issues/browse/JCBC-477): Before this change, the bulk get (which is used internally when setIncludeDocs is set to true), has not been supplied with the timeout used for the view request itself.
-This is normally not an issue, since key/value operations are much quicker than the default view timeout.
-In certain scenarios, it can come up, so the timeout is now properly passed down.
+* [JCBC-477](http://www.couchbase.com/issues/browse/JCBC-477): Before this change, the bulk get, which is used internally when `setIncludeDocs` is set to true, was not supplied with the timeout used for the view request itself.
+This is normally not an issue because key-value operations are much quicker than the default view timeout.
+In certain scenarios it can come up, so the timeout is now properly passed down.

-* [JCBC-476](http://www.couchbase.com/issues/browse/JCBC-476): The "Node expected to receive data is inactive." log message has been reworked to INFO level and a more clear message of what is reflected underneath.
+* [JCBC-476](http://www.couchbase.com/issues/browse/JCBC-476): The `Node expected to receive data is inactive` log message has been changed to the INFO level and contains a clearer message of what is reflected underneath.
 It now says that the operation is queued properly, will be retried and the SDK checks for a new configuration eventually.

 * [JCBC-475](http://www.couchbase.com/issues/browse/JCBC-475): The configuration management (especially with the carrier mode and during shutdown) has been reworked a little and hardened so it reacts better during node restarts and in the shutdown process of the SDK (to avoid running threads after shutdown).